rento-fox/Code-Guides/Intro To Programming/ITP Tutorial/README.md

 ## Who Is This For?
 These pages are for anyone who wants a clear explanation of one or more programming concepts. <br>
 Whether you're a total beginner or someone who needs to revisit a programming concept, <br>
-these pages will help you understand how code works at a fundamental level. <br>
+these pages will help you understand how code works at a fundamental level.

 Looking through the code examples, you can see for yourself that the concepts are the same <br>
 in all programming languages, they are just written a little differently.